tonyauyeung/tonyauyeung.github.io/content/authors/admin/_index.md

     date_start: 2022-01-12
     date_end: 2022-07-31
     summary: |
+      Graded as A+.
 I was affiliated with St.Peter's College and Department of Statistics.
 I acknowledge the full-funding provided by HITsz.

   - area: BEng in Data Science
     institution: Harbin Institute of Technology, shenzhen
     date_start: 2019-09-01
     date_end: 2023-06-30
     summary: |
-      GPA: 90/100
+      Graduated with Distinction (top 10%), graded as 90/100.

 work:
   - position: Research Assistant in Machine Learning